Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 2. Choose and initialize your Task which has state-of-the-art backbones built in (example: :class:`~flash.vision.ImageClassifier`).
 3. Init a :class:`flash.core.trainer.Trainer`.
 4. Choose a finetune strategy (example: "freeze") and call :func:`flash.core.trainer.Trainer.finetune` with your data.
-5. Save your finetuned model
+5. Save your finetuned model.

 |